ComplicaCode: Enhancing Disease Complication Detection in Electronic Health Records through ICD Path Generation: Experimental Design

 \subsection{Implementation details}

-We use 300 as the dimension for the representation of EHR and path, and the dimension of the token and code embedding is set as 100(Eq.
+We use 300 as the dimension for the representation of EHR and path, and the dimension of the token and code embedding is chosen from as \{64, 100, 128\}(Eq.
 3 and Eq.
 4).
-For the EHR encoder, the filter size of convolutional layers is 100, while the kernal size of these layers are 3, 4, 5, respectively. while the the drop ratio of the dropout is 0.5 (Eq.
+For the EHR encoder, the filter size of convolutional layers is 100, while the kernel size of these layers are 3, 4, 5, respectively. while the the drop ratio of the dropout is 0.5 (Eq.
 11).
 For EHR-ICD fusion module, we set the hidden size of LSTM gate as 300.
-In training stage, we use 200 as the max train iteration, and the batch size is set as 32.
+In training stage, we use 200 as the max train iteration, and the batch size is chosen from \{16, 32, 64\}.
 We train path generator and path discriminator in every batch alternately.
 All model parameters are randomly initialized.
-Adam optimizer\cite{kingma2017adam} is employed to train the objective function, learning rate chosen as 0.0001 and default momentum parameters of $\beta_1$ = 0.9 and $\beta_2$ = 0.999.
-The code is implemented in PyTorch and we train it on an NVIDIA T4 Tensor Core GPU.
+Adam optimizer\cite{kingma2017adam} is employed to train the objective function, learning rate chosen from \{0.0001, 0.001\} and default momentum parameters of $\beta_1$ = 0.9 and $\beta_2$ = 0.999.
+We train other baselines based on the hyperparameter provided in their paper.
+All codes are implemented in PyTorch and we train them on an NVIDIA T4 Tensor Core GPU.